-This report describes biological resources within the study areaFigure 1 and assesses probable impacts associated with the types of green hydrogen facilities evaluated, and a No Action Alternative.
-Chapter 2 of the State Environmental Policy Act (SEPA) Programmatic Environmental Impact Statement (PEIS) provides a description of the types of facilities evaluated.
+This report describes biological resources within the study areaFigure 1 and assesses probable impacts associated with types of green hydrogen facilities, and a No Action Alternative, which are described in Chapter 2 of the State Environmental Policy Act Programmatic Environmental Impact Statement (PEIS).

-This section provides an overview of the biological resources evaluated and lists relevant regulations that contribute to the evaluation of potential impacts.
+This section provides an overview of biological resources and lists relevant regulations that contribute to the evaluation of potential impacts.